enenra/space-engineers-utilities/docs/documentation/main-panel.md

 #### Copy Export Folder
 This button copies the current `Export Folder` to all other scenes within the `BLEND`-file.

+---

 ## Import
 ![](./../assets/images/import_1.png)

+### Import FBX
+This button allows for the import of FBX files.
+Imported geometry is automatically processed further, thus it is heavily recommended to use this button over the default Blender FBX import option.

+### Display Empties as 'Cube'